FrantzT/pi-gobo/README.md

 Arduino TX (running with DMX_TX_v1_working.ino) sends DMX encoded values to Arduino RX (running with receiver_rev15.pde) which sends decoded values to Raspberry Pi ( running with DMXPi_v4.pde).

-In this proof of concept 3 values are passed to Processing which will display them with function background(value1,value2,value3) using colorMode(HSB).
+In this proof of concept 3 values (representing 3 DMX channels) are passed to Processing which will display them with function background(value1,value2,value3) using colorMode(HSB).

 ### Why?